IP Access Guide

 Colt is also a key participant in major European and Asian direct and indirect peering and partnership agreements, enhancing its capability to provide customers with the highest levels of service worldwide.

-IP Access On Demand services are based on the same network platform as traditional IP Access services.
+Internet On Demand services are based on the same network platform as traditional IP Access services.